zaniarshokati/Traffic_Signs_Recognition/README.md

 # Traffic Signs Recognition

 This project aims to recognize and classify traffic signs using Convolutional Neural Networks (CNN) and Keras in Python.
-The dataset used for this project can be downloaded from [Kaggle](https://www.kaggle.com/datasets/ahemateja19bec1025/traffic-sign-dataset-classification/code).

 ## Overview

 The code is organized into two main files: